Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 People do this for many reasons: shortage of time, lack of information (no-one ever told them there was free documentation), dislike of reading manuals, or even just laziness (my own excuse).
-But chiefest of reasons is that so much of the existing documentation is written for people who are already experts at reading documentation.
-Most beginners don’t want extensive reasoning over the available choices: they want simple, direct, prescriptive instruction.
+But chiefest of reasons is that so much of the existing documentation is written for people who are already experts at reading documentation, as well as being expert in using LATEX.
+Most beginners don’t want extensive reasoning over all the available choices: they want simple, direct, prescriptive instruction.
 If you want one of these, do this.

-In the summer of 2001 I presented a short proposal on the marketing of LATEX to the annual TUG conference held at the University of Delaware, and I showed an example of a draft brochure designed to persuade newcomers to try LATEX for their typesetting requirements.
-As a result of questions and suggestions, it was obvious that it needed to include a pointer to some documentation, and I agreed to make available a revised form of this document, expanded to be used outside the classroom, and to include those topics on which I have had most questions from users over the years.
+In the summer of 2001 I presented a short proposal at the annual TUG conference, held that year at the University of Delaware, on the marketing of LATEX (Flynn, 2001), and I showed an example of a draft brochure designed to persuade newcomers to try LATEX for their typesetting requirements.
+As a result of questions and suggestions, it was obvious that it needed to include a pointer to some documentation, and I agreed to make available a revised form of the document you are now reading, expanded to be used outside the classroom, and to include those topics on which I have had most questions from users over the years.

 It turned out to mean a significant reworking of a lot of the material.
 Some of it appears in almost every other manual and book on LATEX but it is essential to the beginner and therefore bears repetition.
 Some of it appears in other forms elsewhere, and is included here because I felt it needed explaining.
 And some of it appears nowhere else but this document.
 I took the opportunity to revise the structure of the training course in parallel with the book, and to include a more comprehensive index.
-It is by no means perfect, and I would be grateful for comments and corrections to be sent to me at the address given under the credits.
-As I also noted earlier, it can be used as a one-day course if the users already have some experience of writing formal documents for publication or assessment (e.g. books, reports, essays, theses, articles, etc.).
+It is by no means perfect, and I would be grateful for comments and corrections to be sent to me at the address given on the home page (at the front of the book, if you are reading this on paper or in an ebook).
+As I also noted earlier, it can be used as a one-day course if the users already have some experience of writing, editing, or reviewing formal documents for publication or assessment (eg reports, white papers, essays, books, theses, articles, etc).

-However, as the careful reader may already have seen, the master source of the document is not maintained in LATEX but in XML.
-Installations of TEX are becoming more comprehensive, which means that modern systems are likely to include all the fonts and packages needed, so what I called last time ‘a future task’ is now creeping up fast: to rewrite the transformation to that it can be guaranteed to process with all the current full LATEX installations.
+However, as the careful reader may already have noticed, the master source of this document is not maintained in LATEX but in XML.
+Installations of TEX are becoming more comprehensive, which means that modern systems are likely to include all the fonts and packages needed, so what I called last time ‘a future task’ is now creeping up fast: to rewrite the XSLT transformation to that it can be guaranteed to process with all of the current full LATEX installations.

-If you are just starting with LATEX, at an early opportunity you should buy or borrow a copy of LATEX: A Document Preparation System which is Leslie Lamport’s original manual.
-More advanced users should get the The LATEX Companion, the The LATEX Graphics Companion and the The LATEX Web Companion.
-Mathematical users might want to start with the Short Math Guide for LATEX.
-Details are in the Bibliography.
+If you are just starting with LATEX, at an early opportunity you should buy or borrow a copy of LATEXbook which is Leslie Lamport’s original manual.
+More advanced users should get the Companion, the Graphics Companion and the Web Companion.
+Mathematical users might want to start with the Short Math Guide.
+Details are in the bibliography ‘References’ below.